Callaway Plantation: Callaway family history

-The Callaway family of Georgia is descent of Peter Callaway (1640–1715) an immigrant who came to the United States from England.
+The Callaway family of Georgia descends from Peter Callaway (1640–1715) an immigrant who came to the United States from England.
 Fuller Earle Callaway, and Cason Jewell Callaway (1894–1961) were part of this same family; and their branch of the family had migrated to west Georgia (to the cities of Columbus and LaGrange).

 1700s

 In 1783, Thomas Edward Callaway and his family moved to the state of Georgia from Halifax County, Virginia (by way of North Carolina).
 In 1785, John Callaway (1746–1821), one of the four sons of Thomas Edward Callaway, was granted 200 acres of land by the state of Georgia, located 9 miles West from Washington, Georgia.
 John Callaway built a one room log cabin on the property (which is no longer standing, but was located near the Callaway family cemetery).
-John Callaway and his son Enoch Callaway held many African American slaves, and the plantation grew cotton for export.
-The slaves lived in log cabins near the homestead.
+John Callaway and his son Enoch Callaway held many enslaved African Americans, and the plantation grew cotton for export.
+The enslaved people lived in log cabins near the homestead.

 1800s

-When John Callaway died in 1821, he bequeathed 25 African American slaves to his children and his body was buried in the Callaway family cemetery.
+When John Callaway died in 1821, he bequeathed 25 enslaved African Americans to his children and his body was buried in the Callaway family cemetery.
 The cemetery had existed prior to John's burial, filled with former neighbors in graves that were unmarked or poorly marked with stones.
-John's son Enoch Callaway died in 1859, and passed on a remaining 8 African American slaves in his will.
+John's son Enoch Callaway died in 1859, and passed on a remaining 8 enslaved African Americans in his will.
 When slaves died they were buried in a separate burial ground only for African American (which was abandoned in 1910, and is no longer standing).

 Jobe Callaway, married and moved to Chambers County, Alabama but later returned to Callaway Plantation.
 Jobe Callaway died at the plantation and left in his will to his son Jacob, "558 acres, where he lives".
-Jacob Callaway (1760–1855) built his homestead in 1817, most of his wealth came before the American Civil War, he helped raised cotton and sold it to England.
+Jacob Callaway (1760–1855) built his homestead in 1817, most of his wealth came before the American Civil War, as he helped raised cotton and sold it to England.

 Jacob Callaway's son Parker inherited 100 acres near the "Fishing Creek" by 1855, and he started amassing and buying tracts of land nearby from his relatives, and by the time he had died he had 3060+ acres.
 Jacob Callaway's money from the last shipment of cotton accrued interest in the Bank of England, which he could not access until after the Civil War ended in 1865 (after Jacob's death).
 The Callaway family made a large profit from the interest and was able to take that money to fund the building of the brick manor house by 1869 under his grandson Aristide's leadership.